BibleGet-I-O/bibleget-wordpress/readme.txt

 # must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==

+= 6.9 =
+* Fix regression in shortcode function: version attribute not working correctly

 = 6.8 =
 * Fix color picker icons that weren't showing